 - No older than 18 years of age

 Photography by Robert Dawson

 As part of the Horses Help Herd your horse will receive...

 - Groomed 1 or more times per day

 - Walked and/or exercised 3+ days a week (in addition to warm-up and class time)

 - Lots of love from volunteers, staff and riders!

 It is very important that each horse brought into the program is happy being a part of the program.
 Holding a job as a therapeutic riding or hippotherapy steed is not the best fit for every horse.
 See below for detailed steps to donate a horse to Horses Help.

 Steps to Donating a Horse

-2. Fill out Potential Horse Evaluation Form and return to Horses Help
+2. Fill out Horse Profile For Potential New Herd Member and return to Horses Help

 3. If horse is a potential match for our program, we will schedule an on-site evaluation